 Don’t miss the premier networking event of the year where we celebrate the accomplishments of primary care champions.
-At this year’s Barbara Starfield Awards Dinner — immediately following the first day of our Fall Conference — we will recognize two individuals and one organization for their distinguished accomplishments.
-The Barbara Starfield Award is sponsored by Anthem.
+At this year’s Barbara Starfield Awards Dinner — immediately following PCC’s annual Summit — we will recognize two individuals, one organization and one research team for their distinguished accomplishments.
+The Barbara Starfield Award is sponsored by Elevance Health.

-No other gathering in 2017 offers such unparalleled access to influential, national-level leaders in primary care and health care delivery as the PCPCC’s 2017 Fall Conference Awards Dinner.
-Individual tickets to the Awards Dinner are $200 (not included in conference registration).
+No other gathering in 2023 offers such unparalleled access to influential, national-level leaders in primary care and health care delivery as the PCC’s 2023 annual Summit Awards Dinner.
+Individual tickets to the Awards Dinner are $200 for non-members.

 There are several opportunities for sponsorship at differing levels.
 For example, we currently have 20 tables available for sponsorship, with prices ranging from $2,000 – $6,000.
 Please contact Heather Seasholtz — [email protected] or 856-423-7222, ext.
 232 — to talk about how you and your organization can take advantage of unique opportunities at the Awards Dinner to highlight your organization and the valuable work you’re doing.

 Dr. Bitton has been a champion for primary care for several years.
 His work at the Ariadne Labs, CMMI, Brigham and Women’s Hospital and the recent NASEM committee on primary care have had an invaluable impact on the policies, models, and payment strategies to redesign and re-invigorate primary care services in the US.
 He is also a gracious and generous collaborator to younger researchers and a strong supporter of effective teamwork models in primary care.